Thakurvaibhav/k8s/monitoring/README.md

 Kubelet natively exposes cadvisor metrics at https://kubernetes.default.svc:443/api/v1/nodes/{node-name}/proxy/metrics/cadvisor and we can use a prometheus server to scrape this endpoint.
 These metrics can then be visualized using Grafana.
 Metrics can alse be scraped from pods and service endpoints if they expose metircs on /metrics (as in the case of nginx-ingress-controller), alternatively you can sepcify custom scrape target in the prometheus config map.

 Some Important metrics which are not exposed by the kubelet, can be fetched using kube-state-metrics and then pulled by prometheus.

+The Prometheus Pushgateway exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
+Since these kinds of jobs may not exist long enough to be scraped, they can instead push their metrics to a Pushgateway.
+The Pushgateway then exposes these metrics to Prometheus.

 ## Standalone Prometheus Setup: